 Tours of the Caroline Black Garden meet at the entrance to the Caroline Black Garden located on behind the Vinal Cottage across Mohegan Avenue from the main entrance to the Connecticut College campus.
 Access to the parking area behind Vinal Cottage is located at 4 Winchester Avenue.

-Campus Tree Collection (3rd Sunday of the month)
+Campus Tree Collection (3rd Sunday on select months)

 Learn about the incredible variety of native and landscape specimen trees planted throughout the main campus of Connecticut College.
 Tours of the Campus Tree Collection meet at the New London Hall Greenhouse (by the blue sculpture).